shaima-h/intellinotes/README.md

-# podnotes
+# IntelliNotes

-PodNotes is an NLP-powered podcast summarization system designed to help you quickly extract key takeaways from podcasts.
-Simply input the podcast link, and PodNotes will generate a concise summary of the most important points and key takeaways.
+IntelliNotes is an NLP-powered media summarization system designed to help you quickly extract key takeaways from videos and podcasts.
+Simply input the link, and IntelliNotes will generate a summary of the most important points and key takeaways.

-While you're commuting, exercising, or multitasking while listening to a podcast, PodNotes provides you with the key takeaways automatically, so you don’t have to stop what you're doing, sit down, or pause the podcast to take notes.
+## Motivation

+Often, users listen to YouTube videos or podcasts while commuting, exercising, doing chores, etc. These videos and podcasts can be motivational, educational, and inspiring, and it is helpful to have notes to refer to in order to retain the knowledge.
+However, it is not practical to sit down and devote hours to hand-taking notes, so IntelliNotes provides you with AI-generated summaries, key takeaways, and action items.